Editing the deployable architecture stack definition locally

-The stack definition file defines the member deployable architectures that are grouped in the deployable architecture stack.
-It specifies information about how those deployable architectures are supposed to relate to each other, like input references that connect architectures together within the stack.
-If you plan to share the stack with others through a private catalog, a stack definition is required to ensure that the stack can be deployed successfully.
+The stack definition file defines the member deployable architectures that are stacked together to form a more complex deployable architecture.
+It specifies information about how those deployable architectures are supposed to relate to each other, like input references that connect architectures together.
+If you plan to share this solution with others through a private catalog, a stack definition is required to help ensure that it can be deployed successfully.

 The stack definition contains stack variables.
-These variables are inputs that users can configure and outputs from deployable architectures within the stack that display at the stack level.
-Those input values are referenced in the member deployable architectures within the stack, as illustrated in the following image.
-The stack definition also includes inputs from member deployable architectures within the stack.
-These inputs can be references that link the member deployable architectures together.
-Inputs that require a specific value or reference to deploy the stack successfully need to be included in the stack definition.
+These variables are inputs that users can configure and outputs from stacked deployable architectures that display at the parent level.
+Those input values are referenced in the member deployable architectures, as illustrated in the following image.
+The stack definition also includes inputs from member deployable architectures.
+These inputs can be references that link the deployable architectures together.
+Inputs that require a specific value or reference to deploy the solution successfully need to be included in the stack definition.
 For an example, see Creating the stack definition by using the CLI.

-- You can use the reference picker in the console to create references between deployable architectures in the stack, as opposed to writing the references from scratch.
+- You can use the reference picker in the console to create references between stacked deployable architectures, as opposed to writing the references from scratch.

-- Deploying the stack from a project helps verify the stack works as designed before others configure and deploy it.
+- Deploying the stacked architectures from a project helps verify that the overall solution works as designed before others configure and deploy it.

 - Since the stack definition is created automatically based on the selections in the console, information like version locator IDs of member deployable architectures is accurate and updated automatically.